John Fisher

 John Fisher (c.
-19 October 1469 – 22 June 1535) was an English Catholic bishop, cardinal, and theologian.
-Fisher was also an academic and Chancellor of the University of Cambridge.
-He was canonized by Pope Pius XI.
+19 October 1469 – 22 June 1535) was an English Catholic prelate who served as Bishop of Rochester from 1504 to 1535 and as chancellor of the University of Cambridge.
+He is honoured as a martyr and saint by the Catholic Church.

-Fisher was executed by order of Henry VIII during the English Reformation for refusing to accept him as the supreme head of the Church of England and for upholding the Catholic Church's doctrine of papal supremacy.
+Fisher was executed by order of Henry VIII during the English Reformation for refusing to accept him as Supreme Head of the Church of England and for upholding the Catholic Church's doctrine of papal supremacy and the independence of the Church from control by the State.
 He was named a cardinal shortly before his death.
-He is honoured as a martyr and saint by the Catholic Church.
-He shares his feast day with Thomas More on 22 June in the Catholic calendar of saints and on 6 July in that of the Church of England.